Metak94/OCM/copia.md

 8. If a team presents one member, the match can be posponed up to 10 minutes.
 After that period, default will be declared.
 9. Map selectors and tournament organizers are NOT allowed to play, while referees and streamers can do so without problems.
 10. I hope there is a good atmosphere between all teams, the team or player who is toxic or disrespectful to any staff member (or any team) will be immediately disqualified from the tournament.
+11. **Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before Wednesday at 23:59 UTC+0 in that particular week when your match takes place.**
+12. **Reschedules may only be requested by a team captain.**
+   - **Do not ask for a reschedule unless it is absolutely needed.
+The tournament staff still has the right to decline the request.**

+### Mappool Instructions
+1. There will be 1 mappool for the Group Stage, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals and Grand Finals.
+2. The tournament mappool will feature: 3 Nomod, 3 HR, 3 DT, 3 HD, 2 FL, 2 DTB and the TieBreaker, for a total of 17 maps.
+3. In the maps HR,DT and DTB is allowed to use HD.
+4. DTB has to be played with NF mod and the less score wins.
+5. Mappools for Finals and Grand Finals consists of 19 maps in total.
+2 Freemod will be added.
+6. Free mod consist in that one player must use HR mod (or HRHD) and the other player must use nomod (or HD mod).

 ### Match Instructions
 1. Each team is free to select up to one warm-up map.